assaabloy-ppi/binson-js/README.md

 Status
 ======

-2016-06-12.
+2016-06-20.
 This is work in progress.
-There is some support for the Binson types: string, bytes, object.
+There is support for all Binson types except for 64-bit integers due to the fact that all numbers in JavaScript are 64-bit floats.

 For binson-js developers